Is it pie, is it pizza, is it cake?

-The most common type of galette is a flaky puff pastry stuffed with your choice of yumminess… kind of like a Danish tart, but bigger and better.
+The most common type is a flaky puff pastry stuffed with your choice of yumminess.
+Kind of like a Danish tart, but bigger and better.

 Galettes can also be made with yeast-raised doughs, resulting in a dish more like a calzone.
 They can be sweet or savory, but they’re always delicious.

 BONUS: Galettes are a perfect introduction to pastry, as they’re very easy to make.